wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 Read [OWASP API3:2023](https://owasp.org/API-Security/editions/2023/en/0xa3-broken-object-property-level-authorization/) for how mass assignment lets a client set fields it should never control (role, tenant, internal status).

-Never serialise a persistence entity directly, and never bind an inbound request onto an open property bag or onto the domain object by reflection.
+Never serialize a persistence entity directly, and never bind an inbound request onto an open property bag or onto the domain object by reflection.
 Drive both directions through an explicit Data Transfer Object: the request DTO declares exactly the fields a client may set, and the response DTO declares exactly the fields it may see.
 Map field-by-field at the service layer.

 === "Java stack"

     Define a request DTO and a response DTO per endpoint and build each one field-by-field from the domain object.
-Configure the JSON parser to fail on unknown properties (e.g. Jackson `FAIL_ON_UNKNOWN_PROPERTIES`) so a request carrying an unexpected field is rejected rather than silently ignored — this is the same fail-closed input-validation posture used under [Injection](#injection).
+Configure the JSON parser to fail on unknown properties (e.g. Jackson `FAIL_ON_UNKNOWN_PROPERTIES`) so a request carrying an unexpected field is rejected rather than silently ignored; this is the same fail-closed input-validation posture used under [Injection](#injection).
 Do not add a reflective copy pass over a domain object as a shortcut; a new privileged field on the entity would then become client-settable the moment it is added.

 === "Go stack"